Stress Education And Reservation

 20 % of the time must be spent in physical activities

-Physical activities can include pranayama, sports, exercise, trekking, hiking, various physical fitness training programs and methods to avoid monotony and improve efficacy.
-A variety of sports prevalent in every other part of the world can make the programs more interesting, entertaining thereby promoting global unity.
+Physical activities include pranayama, sports, exercise, trekking, hiking, various physical fitness training programs, and methods to avoid monotony and improve efficacy.
+Various sports prevalent in every other part of the world can make the programs more interesting and entertaining, thereby promoting global unity.

-20 % of the time must be spent in personality (conceptual and spiritual) development and
+20 % of the time must be spent on personality (conceptual and spiritual) development and

-Personality development includes affective domain, spiritual domain and embodies broadening of perspective through various means such as; NAMASMARAN, by hearing and chanting prayers, poems, and songs from different languages and countries, thereby promoting global unity, guest lectures, seminars, discussions on holistic health, educational tours and visits to places where the student gets exposed to rapid developments in the society such as laboratories, airports, government offices, share market, farms, etc.
+Personality development includes the affective domain and spiritual domain.
+It embodies the broadening of Perspective through various means, such as NAMASMARAN, by hearing and chanting prayers, poems, and songs from different languages and countries, thereby promoting global unity, guest lectures, seminars, discussions on holistic health, educational tours and visits to places where the student gets exposed to rapid developments in the society such as laboratories, airports, government offices, share market, farms, etc.

 20 % of the time must be spent on entertainment

-Entertainment that enriches the soul should include playing musical instruments, dance, painting, mimicry, singing, storytelling, drama, movie, etc., but everything that nurtures the affective domain and spiritual domain.
+Entertainment that enriches the soul should include playing musical instruments, dancing, painting, mimicry, singing, storytelling, drama, movies, etc., but everything that nurtures the affective and spiritual domains.

 20 % of the time must be spent on the cognitive domain

-Development of cognitive domain can include the teaching of languages, history, geography, mathematics, etc., with utmost emphasis on interpretation and relevance in day-to-day life.
-Thus typical irrelevant questions in examining history, languages, mathematics; should be totally done away with.
-Subjects such as economics, psychology, civics, philosophy, logic, sociology, etc., must include fieldwork and be made relevant to society.
-We must encourage a maximum and daily person-to-person interaction and dialogue amongst the teachers and students.
+Development of the cognitive domain can include teaching languages, history, geography, mathematics, etc., with utmost Emphasis on interpretation and relevance in day-to-day life.
+Thus, typical irrelevant questions in history, languages, and mathematics should be eliminated.
+Subjects such as economics, psychology, civics, philosophy, logic, sociology, etc., must include fieldwork and be relevant to society.
+We must encourage maximum daily person-to-person interaction and dialogue among the teachers and students.
 Analytical, synthetic, contemplative, decision-making, troubleshooting, and problem-solving capacities are developed optimally.

-Let us realize the fact that the vicious cycle of stress distorting education and distorted education causing and multiplying stress, e.g., in the form of RESERVATION POLICY and its ILL EFFECTS; in individual and social life; can NOT be managed effectively unless and until; a situation where millions are “imprisoned” in unproductive work and millions are forced into unemployment and inhuman cheap child labor; is eradicated through holistic education policy and its implementation; at international, national and local levels; through the laws, government rules and public awareness, consensus and participation.
-The details of practical steps can be developed by interactions amongst the people active in the field of education all over the world.
+Let us realize the fact that the vicious cycle of stress distorting education and distorted education causing and multiplying stress, e.g., in the form of RESERVATION POLICY and its ILL EFFECTS in individual and social life, can NOT be managed effectively unless and until a situation where millions are “imprisoned” in unproductive work and millions are forced into unemployment and inhuman cheap child labor; is eradicated through holistic education policy and its implementation; at international, national and local levels; through the laws, government rules and public awareness, consensus and participation.
+The details of practical steps can be developed by interactions among the people active in the field of education worldwide.
 But we all need;

-2. Readiness to accept and introduce physiological insights and principles in the holistic education
+2. Readiness to accept and introduce physiological insights and principles in holistic education

 3. Readiness and openness to have a dialogue with experts in other fields

-4. Participation from the society and governments and the media, including internet websites, so that holistic education activists worldwide can have a meaningful dialogue and share views, work, and experiences and maybe, inspire others!
+4. Participation from society, governments, and the media, including internet websites, so holistic education activists worldwide can have a meaningful dialogue, share views, work, and experiences, and maybe inspire others!

-5. Administrative proficiency and due care, and concern for the physical capacities of the children (normal and physically and mentally challenged) and should not be painful and troublesome.
+5. Administrative proficiency, due care, and concern for the physical capacities of the children (normal and physically and mentally challenged) should not be painful and troublesome.

-7. The opportunities for psychomotor activities and productive activities; without impositions.8.
-Every kind of open-mindedness and tolerance amongst teachers and students; so that better international relations can be realized.
+7. Opportunities for psychomotor activities and productive activities without impositions.
+8. Every kind of open-mindedness and tolerance amongst teachers and students to realize better international relations.

 where are the Indian reservations today